-- Ph.D. program.
-A student may then, with approval from the Graduate Committee, work toward a terminal M.A. degree. - 6) Successful first and second-year reviews: At the end of the first and second year, faculty members teaching required courses, faculty mentor/ advisors, and faculty supervising TAs conduct a review of students' progress. - 7) Successful Completion of Specialty Area Comprehensive Exam: Students must take this exam no later than the second full week of August after their fourth program year.
-Students must complete the required 45 hours of course work before taking specialty area comprehensive exam.
-The student and the Specialty Area Comprehensive Exam Committee set the exam date and time.
-The format of the exam may vary.
-See the section on Years 3 and 4 below for further details. - 8) Successful Defense of Dissertation Proposal: Students must prepare a written dissertation proposal and orally defend it before the Dissertation Committee before January of their fifth program year.
-Further details appear in the section on Years 5 and 6. - Ompletion and Successful Defense of the Dissertation: Students should complete dissertation research and defend by the end of their sixth program year.
+- 7) Successful Completion of Breadth and Depth Course Requirements: Students are required to take three courses in the area they identify as their primary specialty to satisfy the depth requirement.
+While this is most commonly one of the department's five core areas, students can also petition the Graduate Committee to design their own primary specialty.
+Students are also required to take one course in each of two additional areas, chosen from among the department's core areas, to satisfy the breadth requirement.
+Students can petition the Graduate Committee to have courses from outside the department count as part of either their breadth or depth requirements. - 8) Successful Completion of Specialty Area Comprehensive Exam: Students should take this exam no later than the second full week of August after their fourth program year.
+Students must complete the required 45 hours of course work before taking the specialty area comprehensive exam.
+The student and the Specialty Area Comprehensive Exam Committee set the exam date and time (details on section on Years 3 and 4). - 9) Successful Defense of Dissertation Proposal: Students should prepare a written dissertation proposal and orally defend it before the Dissertation Committee before January of their fifth program year (details in section on Years 5 and 6). - 10) Completion and Successful Defense of the Dissertation: Students should complete dissertation research and defend by the end of their sixth program year.
 Students should obtain a copy of the Graduate School's "Specifications for Preparation of Master's Theses and Doctoral Dissertations" from the Graduate Assistant.
 Additional information appears under Years 5 and 6 below.